bacalhau-project/docs.bacalhau.org/docs/running-node/configuring-tls.md

 bacalhau server --node-type=requester --tlscert=server.cert --tlskey=server.key
 ```

+Alternatively, you may set these options via the environment variables, `BACALHAU_TLS_CERT` and `BACALHAU_TLS_KEY`.
+If you are using a configuration file, you can set the values in`Node.ServerAPI.TLS.ServerCertificate` and `Node.ServerAPI.TLS.ServerTLSKey` instead.

 ## Self-signed certificates

 If you wish, it is possible to use Bacalhau with a self-signed certificate which does not rely on an external Certificate Authority.
 This is an involved process and so is not described in detail here although there is [a helpful script in the Bacalhau github repository](https://github.com/bacalhau-project/bacalhau/blob/main/scripts/make-certs.sh) which should provide a good starting point.